Compliance Transfer

 |---|---|---|

-| Identity not registered | Wallet has no OnchainID mapping | Immediate revert, no module evaluation |
+| Recipient identity not registered | Recipient wallet has no OnchainID mapping | Immediate revert, no module evaluation |

-| Module limit exceeded | Supply cap, investor count, or holding period violated | Module returns false with specific reason string |
+| Module limit exceeded | Supply cap, investor count, or holding period violated | The evaluating module reverts with its configured denial reason |

 | State hook failure | Post-transfer module state update fails | Entire transfer reverts |